marcojakob/code.makery.ch/collections/library/html-css-en-part2.md

 Depending on the hosting you chose, the URL for your website might be quite long.
 There are simple services for shortening your URL.

-Shorened URL's could also be entered on a mobile phone.
+Shortened URLs could also be entered on a mobile phone.
 Some services also create a [QR-Code](http://de.wikipedia.org/wiki/QR-Code).

 Here is a list of a few URL shorteners: